Southern bottlenose whale: Social behavior

+Food and foraging

+The southern bottlenose whale feeds mainly on squid.
+Recorded taxa include Histioteuthis eltaninae and H. meleagroteuthis, Taonius pavo, Gonatus antarcticus, Moroteuthopsis ingens and M. longimana, Chiroteuthis sp., Galiteuthis glacialis, Martialia hyadesii, Alluroteuthis antarcticus, Filippovia knipovitchi, Psychroteuthis glacialis, and Liocranchia sp.
+Other prey include krill, some fish (Patagonian tootfish) and tunicates.
+Interestingly, remains of juvenile, subadult, and possibly mature colossal squid have been recorded in the stomachs of some individuals, with estimated mantle lengths up to ~120 cm and weights up to ~13.8 kg; the species’ rotating hooks may also contribute to the extensive scarring observed.
+How they capture these large cephalopods is unknown.

+They presumably feed by suction-feeding, creating a negative pressure cavity in its mouth by retracting its tongue and expanding the throat grooves, powerfully drawing prey inside like a biological vacuum.
+The melon contains the waxy liquid spermaceti, which could indicate that they use echolocation to find prey.
+The stomach is divided into seven chambers, consisting of a single digestive ‘true stomach’ and a six-chambered non-digestive section that likely stores and mechanically processes squid prey.

 Population status

 The global population is unknown.
-Population estimates are lacking; however, southern bottlenose whales accounted for more than 90% of ziphiid sightings in the Antarctic circle (Kasamatsu et al., 1988).
+Population estimates are lacking; however, southern bottlenose whales accounted for more than 90% of ziphiid sightings in the Antarctic Circle.

 Threats

-The biggest threat to the southern bottlenose whale has been whaling (Mitchell, 1975).
-Soviet whalers took a few specimens for research (Tomilin and Latyshev, 1967), and Japanese whalers took 42 specimens (Kasamatsu et al., 1988).
+The biggest threat to the southern bottlenose whale has been whaling.
+Soviet whalers took a few specimens for research, and Japanese whalers took 42 specimens.

 Conservation

-A whale sanctuary in the Southern Ocean was created in 1994 by the International Whaling Commission (IWC).
+A whale sanctuary in the Southern Ocean was created in 1994 by the International Whaling Commission.
 This prohibited whaling in the Southern Ocean.
 Forty-two southern bottlenose whales were caught in the Antarctic by Soviet whalers between 1970 and 1982.
-In addition, the southern bottlenose whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region.
-(Pacific Cetaceans MOU).[1]
+In addition, the southern bottlenose whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
 Currently the IUCN status is Least Concern.